For the 2011 Census, the Office for National Statistics (ONS) sought to realise the value of local authorities’ knowledge about their own communities.

 Learning lessons from 2001

 It was clear from the 2001 experience that it would be mutually beneficial for local authorities and ONS to work in partnership on the 2011 Census.
-ONS benefitted from local authority resources and their knowledge of governed areas to improve the enumeration process.
+ONS benefited from local authority resources and their knowledge of governed areas to improve the enumeration process.
 Consequently, local authorities should benefit from better census results.

 Local partners helped maximise coverage